 When we go on our own family outdoor adventures we are constantly being taught something.
 Whether it is what miner’s lettuce is, or how you can tell what type of tree the bark on the ground came from, or what bird calls are being made at the moment.
 WAS has provided a place where our children have grown, have gained a deep understanding of how we are connected to nature, and have found a place where they aren’t the only silly, mud-covered kids.
 It is a great feeling dropping them off knowing they are going to have the best day.

 The instructors!
-Oh the instructors.
+Oh, the instructors.
 What an amazing group of people that have come together to form the instructional staff for these programs.
-We are truly amazed by their joy, gentleness, patience and knowledge.
-Knowing our children are in the hands of such capable, caring and nurturing individuals gives us such peace of mind.
+We are truly amazed by their joy, gentleness, patience, and knowledge.
+Knowing our children are in the hands of such capable, caring, and nurturing individuals gives us such peace of mind.
 Our boys have grown to love these wonderful adults in their life- we are so grateful that they are able to be around such warm and generous role models.
-Sometimes we think they are more excited to be there then our own children, if that is even possible.
+Sometimes we think they are more excited to be there than our own children if that is even possible.